Feeling Lucky? Here Is A List Of Events To Help You Celebrate St. Patrick's Day In South Florida

 Fort Lauderdale St. Patrick’s Parade & Festival: The Fort Lauderdale St. Patrick’s Parade and Festival will return Saturday, March 12, 2022, to the streets of downtown Fort Lauderdale.
 The festival features a family-friendly setting filled with festive floats, marching bands, and more.
 Save some room for food and drinks as there will be some.
 Entertainment such as arts and crafts booths, live music performances, and an expanded kids zone will be available as well.
 The event begins at 9 a.m. with the festival kicking off at 11 a.m.

 Hollywood St. Patrick’s Day Parade and Festival: The City of Hollywood will host its St. Patrick’s Day Parade & Festival on Sunday, March 13.
 The event is scheduled to kick off at 12 p.m. and run through 6 p.m.
-It will feature food and drinks, live music, and a St. Patrick’s Day parade with floats, marching bands, and more.MORE NEWS: Boynton Beach Family Demands Justice After Boy Riding Dirt Bike Killed In High-Speed Pursuit
+It will feature food and drinks, live music, and a St. Patrick’s Day parade with floats, marching bands, and more.MORE NEWS: Pedestrian Struck, Killed When Crossing NW 27th Avenue In Miami Gardens

 Brickell’s 7th Annual St. Patrick’s Day Bar Crawl-TWO DAY EVENT: It is that time of the year again, get the nearest green clothing and tap into your Irish roots and drink beer!
 Join Miami Bar Crawls, organizers of Miami’s largest-themed and holiday bar crawl, on Saturday, March 19th for Brickell’s 7th Annual St. Patrick’s Day Bar Crawl.
 Guests will get “to crawl the night away” enjoying five free drinks and drink specials at participating bars.
 The participating bars will be Blackbird Ordinary, RedBar Brickell, American Social, Batch Miami, and Candela Bar.
 Tickets start at $20.